aditya-kapadia/AI-Judge/README.md

 # AI-Judge

-This is an extremely basic version.
-Updated version is yet to be uploaded
+Updated version is pending to be uploaded